 The advanced educational network in the area is an important priority.
 The number of schools in the region is 182.
 Annually, Blagoevgrad attracts approximately 10 000 college students from the all across the country and abroad.

 On the north-western slopes of Rila mountain, 35 km away from Blagoevgrad is situated the oldest Park - reserve with coniferous vegetation - Parangalitza.
 16 km to the northwest is located the village of Stob, also popular for the Stob pyramids - exceptionally beautiful rock formations.
-In Blagoevgrad, there is a big stadium, swimming pools, a sport complex with a hostel and tennis courts.
+In Blagoevgrad, there is a big stadium, swimming pools, a sport complex with a hostel and tennis courts

 The sport infrastructure in the region is relatively well developed.
 In Blagoevgrad area is located one of the best ski - resorts in Bulgaria - Bansko.